gary109/InstantWebP2P/README.md

 node-httpp is the part of HTTPP, that stands for HTTP over UDP and bring Web in P2P style against client/central-server.

-It consists of three modules: udt.js, httpp.js, httpps.js, that keeps the same api like net.js/http.js/https.js.
+It consists of four modules: udt.js, httpp.js, udts.js, httpps.js, that keeps the same api like net.js/http.js/tls.js/https.js.

 It's simple to use node-httpp:
-1. replace net with udt, http with httpp, https with httpps when require net/http/httpps modules.
+1. replace net with udt, http with httpp, tls with udts, https with httpps when require net/http/tls/httpps modules.
 2. well done.

 To build it manually, clone the repository and checkout v0.8-httpp branch firstly, then do steps as below.